DUNE/p3s/documents/src/JOB.md

 February 2018

+# Release Notes

+* Version 1.03 (more verbose info on permissions)
-Version 1.03 (release notes: added information on EOS and other access, directory locations etc)
+* Version 1.02 (added information on EOS and other access, directory locations etc)

 ---

 # Pre-introduction

-When starting work with p3s it is crucial to keep in mind the following facts:

-* your jobs will not run under your identity but under the p3s identity
+When starting work with p3s it is crucial to keep in mind that your jobs will not run under your identity but under the p3s identity.
-* accordingly, if the script or other kind of executable you intend to run is not both *readable and executable* by p3s (which is in your Linux group at CERN) your submission will fail.
+This is similar to a situation where your colleague wants to run your software.
+If this software, configuration files, I/O etc are located in your private directory tree i.e. do not have the right permissions (e.g. files are not readable for others) this will fail.
+So adjustments need to be made, just like in any kind of collaborative computing.
+For example, if the script or other kind of executable you intend to run is not both *readable and executable* by p3s (which is in your Linux group at CERN) your submission won't work.
 So you need to make sure to use either the "public" sector of your AFS directory tree or an area in EOS readable by the group "np-comp" to host your scipt/executable.
+More information is provided in the text below.

 Same consideration applies to storage of input and output data.
-If your script tries to create a file in an area which is write-accessible only to you it will obviously fail.
-If your script tries to read a file which is stored in a path that is only readable by it will also obviously fail.
-Setting things correctly is fairly easy however, for example one might follow these steps:
+If your script tries to create a file in an area which is write-accessible only to you it won't work.
+Likewise, if your script tries to read a file which is only readable by a different user will also fail.
+However, making things work is fairly easy, for example one might follow these steps:

 * create the script you wish to run in the ~/public area of your AFS home directory at CERN